20 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 (3)

-The system’s energy can be viewed as being associated with that system’s specific amount of mass.
-Therefore, for a fluid flow, the energy terms in the resulting equations are usually written as an energy per unit mass, i.e., per fluid element of “” in the spirit of the differential calculus.
-This approach is also consistent with the previous derivations of the equations that applied to the conservation of mass and momentum.
-If
+By convention, heat added to the system and the rate of work done on the system are defined as positive contributions.
+The system’s energy can also be viewed as being associated with that system’s specific amount of mass.
+Therefore, for a fluid flow, the energy terms in the resulting equations are usually written as an energy per unit mass, i.e., in the spirit of the differential calculus, then

 (4)